 - a report including the background to the CCfA; - · comments from partner organisations; - other information submitted for consideration by the Committee; and - evidence from appropriate experts.

 The Committee will seek to recommend a resolution to the CCfA.

-Step 6 Seeking CCfAs may be a
+Step 6 Seeking a resolution